Scholarships, Internships & Awards

 Awards will be presented at the annual “Italian Scholarships and Awards Ceremony,” hosted by the Coccia Institute, on Wednesday, April 2, 2014 from 5:30 – 7:00 pm in the Adelina Granito Ferraro Lounge, formerly known as the Courtyard Lounge, University Hall.
 [District VII UNICO and Passaic Valley UNICO Chapter scholarship winners must also attend the ceremonies hosted by those two donor organizations].
 Please note that all scholarship recipients are expected to attend the April 2nd ceremony to thank our generous donors, who will present the awards to them personally.
 Prompt thanks, in writing, would also be expected after award conferral.

-To review the process guidelines and to apply for the Coccia-Inserra Teaching Award (K-12), please go to: Coccia-Inserra Teaching Award.
-Feel free to contact the Coccia Institute’s Director, Dr. Mary Ann Re, with any questions you might have regarding the Award (908.655.4038 or email@example.com).
-Please note: the deadline for applications has been extended to Wednesday, July 31, 2013.
-Applications may be submitted electronically or via hard copy.
+To review the process guidelines and to apply for the Coccia-Inserra Teaching Award (K-12), please go to: Coccia-Inserra Teaching Award Application.
+Feel free to contact the Coccia Institute’s Director, Dr. Mary Ann Re, with any questions you might have regarding the Award (908.655.4038 or firstname.lastname@example.org).
+Please note: The deadline for applications is FRIDAY, JULY 11, 2014.
+It is preferred that applications be submitted electronically, but hard copy applications also will be accepted.